 There is no shortage of water bottle brands on the market; S’ip by S’well Insulated Stainless Steel Water Bottleis the one my college daughter loves and uses every single day.
 Cold liquids stay cold for 24 hours (or hot for 12 hours) which means she never has to waste money on a plastic water bottle while she’s on the go from class to the gym and back to her apartment again.
 They come in a gorgeous colors, designs and sizes, holding 9, 17 or 25 ounces.

 When I pick up a bag of Hershey’s Miniatures for a care package, I am transported back to the sweet days when my kids dressed up like super heroes and witches, we decorated the house inside and out, and I deluded myself into thinking the tiny bites of Halloween candy had zero calories.
 Ok, I still do the last thing.
-This year, I’m sending two bags of chocolates, determined not to open either before I slip them in the mail.

 There are vast selections of protein bars and you know which ones your kids like the most.
 Our family favorites are KIND Bars which I often handed to my kids, relay style, as they ran out the door during their high school years.
 Send a box of your kid’s favorite bars as a reminder to tuck one into their backpack before leaving for the day.